HCDigitalScholarship/ds-cookbook/search_tools/README.md

 ```
 url(r'^search_results/$', views.search, name='search'),
 ```
+Note that `'search/search.html'` is the template that is our results page.
+It might be good to start calling it `'search/results_page.html'` or something else that makes you even more happy.

 Unfortunately, the views part is so easy because we use a function that does not yet exists.
-This part is easy because we saved the work for later!
-Will get to it in just a sec, but first let's make a basic results page.
+We effectively are saving the work for later!
+Will get to it in just a sec, but first let's make that basic results page.

 ### results page
-I'd probably call this something like results_page.html, but in GTRP it is called search.html and with the file path`templates/search/search.html`.
+Again, I'd probably call this something like results_page.html, but in GTRP it is called search.html and with the file path`templates/search/search.html`.
 I might even change the filename in GTRP, it is never too late!
 # TODO Change filename
 ```
 <div class= "col-md-9 top-buffer" id="search_table">